 The Bike Peddler was started by a nice couple who saw an opportunity in Bozeman for a used bike shop in 2010.
-After growing the business in their garage they moved it to its current 101 East Oak Street Location.
+After growing the business in their garage they moved it to 101 East Oak Street.

 In spring of 2013 the shop was bought by Brian Wood when the previous shopkeepers decided to move on to other things.
 Brian kept the original shop name and as many of the existing employees as possible for the first year.
 With his history in the cycling industry, Brian began upgrading the tools at the shop and added the DeVinci bike brand to the current offerings.

 In 2018 Brian moved the shop to its current location, 108 Bridger Drive.